raymondtay/LearningHaskell/src/07_IO/README.md

 In a sense, you can think of the String between readFile and writeFile as a pipe linking the two.
 Data goes in one end, and flows back out from the other.

+### The True Nature of Return

+Many languages have a keyword called "return" and aborts the execution of a function immediately and returns a value to the caller.

+The Haskell return function is quite different.
+In Haskell, return is used to wrap data in a monad.
+When speaking about I/O, return is used to take pure data and bring it into the I/O monad and the reason for doing this is because of how I/O monad works.
+Remember that anything whose result depends on I/O must be within the IO monad.
+So if we are writing a function that performs I/O, and then a pure computation, we will need to use return to make this pure computation the proper return value of the function.
+Otherwise a type error would occurr.